City of Plymouth, MN

 - Lawn and property:

-- Cover temporary piles of dirt with a tarp or burlap sack to prevent erosion
+- Cover temporary piles of dirt with a tarp or burlap sack

 - Keep leaves and grass off of streets and sidewalks